-Emily Taylor is a Psychology major and Neuroscience minor at the College of the Holy Cross in Worcester, MA.
-At Holy Cross, Emily is an intern for the Donelan Office of Community-Based learning, where she is able to engage with several community partners and volunteer with local schools such as Worcester East and Woodland Academy.
-As a member of the College Honors Program, she is planning to write her thesis on opioid use disorders.
-Emily is passionate about increasing accessibility and equity in education, healthcare, and human services, and she is currently planning to specialize as a pediatric Speech-Language Pathologist.
+Emily Taylor is a 2022 graduate of the College of Holy Cross in Worcester, MA who majored in Psychology, with a Neuroscience minor and who will be pursuing graduate work in clinical psychology.
+At Holy Cross, Emily interned for the Donelan Office of Community-Based learning, where she engaged with several community partners and volunteered with local schools such as Worcester East and Woodland Academy.
+For her senior thesis within the College Honors Program, she conducted a systematic review of non-addictive alternatives to prototypical opioids.
+Emily is passionate about increasing accessibility and equity in education, healthcare, and human services.
 She is from Hopkinton, MA, where she currently lives with her parents, her older brother, and their black lab.

 Why did you get involved with the National Museum of Mental Health Project?